 Economic Policy); and (9) Physics.
 (See http://www.umbc.edu/academics/degrees.html for

-• Trainees participate in cross-cutting core courses and team research projects
+• Trainees participated in cross-cutting core courses and team research projects

 that span the disciplines

-• Trainees complete internships in one of the collaborating organizations
+• Trainees completed internships in one of the collaborating organizations

 to expand their academic and career path horizons.

-• Opportunities are available for collaboration with the Baltimore Ecosystem
+• Opportunities were and are available for collaboration with the Baltimore Ecosystem

 Study Long-Term Ecological Research (LTER) site (http://beslter.org)